AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 ![travis]({static}/images/index22/travis.jpg)

-You will also be using the Travis CI command line later on to encrypt the private key that will be used to log into the deployment server.
+You will also be using the Travis CI command line later on to encrypt the private key that will be used to log into the DigitalOcean droplet.
 To install the Travis CLI locally, you will run the following commands in WSL.

 ```
 sudo apt install ruby